 Sandsiv Switzerland Ltd and its group companies (“SANDSIV”) is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our website and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website and tell you about your privacy rights and how the applicable data protection legislation protects you.

 Please use the Glossary to understand the meaning of some of the terms used in this privacy notice.

 Important information and who we are

 This privacy notice aims to give you information on how SANDSIV collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter or similar service.

 This website is not intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 SandSIV Switzerland Limited (also known as SandSIV Schweiz AG) is the controller and responsible for your personal data.
 Group companies of SandSIV Group Limited may also collect your personal data (collectively referred to as “SANDSIV”, “we”, “us” or “our” in this privacy notice).

 We have appointed a Data Privacy Manager (DPM) who is responsible for overseeing questions in relation to this privacy notice.